States

 How can long-distance family support someone in a nursing home?

 Distance is not a moral failing.
 It is geography.
-You can be an incredibly effective care partner from across the country.
+You can be a real care partner from across the country.

 How do I set up video calls for nursing home residents?